 Importance is placed on having the right supplier framework to operate responsibly.
-Lloyds Banking Group's Sourcing and Supply Chain Management Policy applies to all its businesses, divisions, and subsidiaries, including the Company, with the Directors assuming ultimate responsibility for its application as relevant to the Company.
-As a result, the most significant supplier contracts receive the approval of the Board, including those which are key in progressing strategic priorities.
-The framework also ensures appropriate management oversight of supplier spending not considered by the Board, allowing challenge to be made where appropriate, and minimising risks and unnecessary cost.
+Lloyds Banking Group's Sourcing & Supply Chain Management Policy applies to all its businesses units, divisions, and subsidiaries, including the Company, with the Directors assuming ultimate responsibility for its application as relevant to the Company.
+This ensures the most significant supplier contracts receive the approval of the Board, including those which are key in progressing strategic priorities.
+IP&I have also elected to further enhance some of the controls in place.
+The framework also ensures appropriate Executive oversight of supplier spending not considered by the Board, allowing challenge to be made where appropriate, and minimising risks and unnecessary cost.

 Suppliers are required to adhere to relevant Lloyds Banking Group policies and comply with its Code of Supplier Responsibility which can be found on the Lloyds Banking Group website.
 This defines expectations for responsible business behaviour, underpinning the efforts of the Company and Lloyds Banking Group to share and extend good practice.
-All material contracts are subject to rigorous cost management governance with regular review of key supplier risks.
+All material contracts are subject to rigorous cost management governance with regular reviews of key supplier risks.
+In addition, there are regular (risk based) reviews of supplier adherence to in-scope Policies.
+Where gaps are identified, actions are agreed with the supplier to remediate.